 Jefferson Ellinger, Associate Professor of Architecture

 As a School of Architecture associate professor, Jefferson Ellinger specializes in sustainable design technique.
 He asks students to think about architecture and buildings in a way that will hopefully advancing the discipline.

 The innovative “housing-first” approach to homelessness starts with a stable place to live and then assists with other problems.
 Lori Thomas’ research proves this approach to homelessness is working in Mecklenburg County.

 Tracy Rock, Associate Professor of Reading and Elementary Education

 Tracy Rock wanted to teach but wasn’t sure that studying education would work for her financially.
 Then she was accepted into the first class of NC Teaching Fellows, with a scholarship, allowing her to attend UNC Charlotte.

-Inside UNC Charlotte is produced and maintained by the Office of University Communications; campus communicators, comprised of individuals in academic and administrative units across the institution, also provide content.
-Faculty and staff members can submit news, event information or story/video ideas for consideration via the online form or email firstname.lastname@example.org.
+Inside UNC Charlotte is produced and maintained by the Office of University Communications; campus communicators, who include individuals representing academic and administrative units across the institution, also provide content.
+Faculty and staff members can submit news, event information or story/video ideas for consideration via the online form (Contact Us) or email firstname.lastname@example.org.